Coder23848/WOTWLevelEditor/README.md

 save -> saves the changes to the file exit -> exits the program

-Make sure to back up your level files, if you forget and mess something up you have to reinstall WOTW.
+Make sure to back up your scene files, if you forget and mess something up you have to reinstall WOTW.
 I know my code is messy lol
 ```